ChaosCat/InfernOS-Graphics-Foundation/README.md

 You're asking me?

 ### I want to help
-Sure, either build and test (see section below) or contact me and I'll fill you in with the details if you want to get serious.
+Sure, either build and test (see aforementioned) or contact me and I'll fill you in with the details if you want to get serious.